divyachapan/microsoft-365-docs/microsoft-365/enterprise/use-microsoft-365-cdn-with-spo.md

 ### Enable your organization to use the Office 365 CDN

-Before you make changes to the tenant CDN settings, you should retrieve the current status of the private CDN configuration in your Office 365 tenant.
+Before you make changes to the tenant CDN settings, you should retrieve the current status of the CDN configuration in your Office 365 tenant.
 Connect to your tenant using the SharePoint Online Management Shell:

 ```powershell
 Connect-SPOService -Url https://contoso-admin.sharepoint.com